peterrod54/Compliance/README.md

 ### Where can I find the Compliance Report?
 The _Compliance Report_ is generated as an Excel file (**XLSX**) and is located in the **C:\Compliance\Reports** directory.

-### What you can expect your Excel report to look like:
+### What you can expect your Compliance report to look like:
 ![Compliance_Excel2](https://github.com/peterrod54/Compliance/assets/57069647/ff60449b-1d94-4f09-9740-22f7b7fc913f)

 ![image](https://github.com/peterrod54/Compliance/assets/57069647/66781262-6fea-479a-8575-4b1c3ed57e24)